 Curtis Hutt, PhD

-- Director, Goldstein Center for Human Rights
+- Executive Director, Goldstein Center for Human Rights

-- Director of Programming, Schwalb Center
+- Director of Programming, Schwalb Center for Israel and Jewish Studies

 - ASH 200B

 Curtis Hutt teaches Judaic Studies at UNO.
 He received his Ph.D. in Religion and Critical Thought from Brown University where he wrote his dissertation on the ethics of historical belief.
 The bulk of Curtis' work is related to the representation of sacred pasts in Jewish and Christian traditions with a focus on the history of Jerusalem.
 Curtis is the founding director of UNO's new Leonard and Shirley Goldstein Center for Human Rights.
+He also serves as the Director of Programming at the Schwalb Center for Israel and Jewish Studies.